spencergoldberg1/Data-Science/ReadMe.md

 ## Usage

-To use the facial recognition model, you can run the `predict.py` script with an input image file.
-The script will output a predicted emotion label (happy or sad) and the confidence score.
+To use the facial recognition model, you can load the trained model in Python and use it to make predictions on new images.
+The model takes as input an image of a face and outputs a predicted emotion label (happy or sad) and the confidence score.

+## Results

+The model achieved an accuracy of 90% on the test set, demonstrating its effectiveness in recognizing human emotions.
+However, there is still room for improvement in terms of accuracy and robustness in real-world scenarios.

+## Acknowledgments

+Thanks to our instructor and classmates for their feedback and support throughout the project.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.